RajaNouman2000/DataScraping/README.md

 # DataScraping
-Scraping multiple page at once
+Scraping multiple pages at once in selenium